-Race Car Driver Lindsay Brewer Displays Tanned, Petite Physique In A Black Bikini On The Beach
+Race Car Driver Lindsay Brewer Displays Tanned, Petite Physique In A Black Bikini

 Instagram model and race car driver Lindsay Brewer delighted her 1.4 million followers on Friday evening with a pair of snaps in a tropical location that was in high contrast to the wintery weather that so many people are currently experiencing.
-She looked stunning wearing a three-piece ensemble that showcased her petite figure, and geotagged her location on the beach in the small resort town of Tulum, Mexico.
+She looked stunning wearing a three-piece ensemble that showcased her petite figure, and she geotagged her location on the beach in the small resort town of Tulum, Mexico.
 The post racked up over 10,500 likes in less than 30 minutes after it was uploaded.

-Lindsay’s black bikini featured subtle, vertical pinstriped detailing and a simple design.
+Lindsay's black bikini featured subtle, vertical pinstriped detailing and a simple design.
 The top of the suit was cut with an unusually wide neckline, exposing an ample amount of the top of her bust.
-Soft, triangular cups were outlined with a separate fabric which created the structure of the garment.
+Soft, triangular cups were outlined with a separate fabric that created the structure of the garment.

 The matching bottoms dipped down in the center and had narrow spaghetti straps that rested high over her shapely hips.

-She wore a pair of thick, gold-colored, linked chokers around her neck, which were echoed by the design of the two bracelets on her left wrist.
-She also had a light blue, seemingly waterproof, band around the same wrist, which appeared to be a type of beach pass.

-Lindsay also had a black leather handbag slung over her right shoulder.
-A portion of the strap was embellished with a section of chain that was very similar to her jewelry, creating an overall cohesive appearance.
+Lindsay slung a black leather handbag slung her right shoulder, and a portion of the strap was embellished with a section of chain that was very similar to her jewelry, creating an overall cohesive appearance.

 A pair of dark sunglasses sat atop her long, platinum waves, which were casually styled and parted off-center.